MooersLab/mooerslab.github.io/_posts/2022-05-06-Acquah-defense.md

 ---

 Francis Acquah defends his dissertation successfully!
-The title is "TARGETING RNA SUBSTRATES IN THE DISCOVERY OF INHIBITORS OF TRYPANOSOME MITOCHONDRIA RNA EDITING".
+The title is "Targeting RNA s ubstrates in the discovery of inhibitors of trypanosome mitochontrial RNA editing".